ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-07-stagflation-confirmed-week-review.md

   - CPI
 ---

 The week of March 2–6 will be studied in market history classes.
 It started with a geopolitical shock (US-Israel strikes on Iran), escalated through five straight days of oil gains, and ended Friday with the worst jobs number since the pandemic: −92,000 nonfarm payrolls, unemployment at 4.4%.
-WTI surged +35% on the week — the largest weekly gain in futures trading history.
+WTI surged +35% on the week, the largest weekly gain in futures trading history.
 Brent closed at $92.32.
 The S&P 500 finished at 6,740, wiping out all 2026 gains and turning negative year-to-date.
 The VIX spiked to 28 intraday.
 The word of the week is stagflation: oil above $90 + a shrinking job market is the combination the Fed has no clean answer to.
 Within the carnage, three things held: AI infrastructure earnings (NVDA, AVGO, MRVL all beat), defense stocks (LMT at record highs), and energy (XOM, CVX, XOP at multi-year highs).
 For next week: ORCL and ADBE are the pivotal earnings events, and any Iran/Hormuz development is a binary macro catalyst.

 ## Market Indices | Weekly Scorecard — Week of March 2–6, 2026